-19.4.1 The school that the pupil attended until statutory school leaving age (or the school where the pupil completed sixth form studies) is responsible for retaining any child protection records they may hold.
+- 24.1 The school that the pupil attended until statutory school leaving age (or the school where the pupil completed sixth form studies) is responsible for retaining any child protection records they may hold.
 The recommended retention periods is 35 years from closure when there has been a referral to CSWS.
 If no referral has been made to CSWS, the child protection record will be retained until the child's 25th birthday, after which point the file will be destroyed confidentially and/or deleted from our electronic system.
 The decision of how and where to store child protection files will be made by the school via the governing board.
 Due to sensitivity of the information, the records will continue to be held in a secure area with limited access e.g. designated officer or head teacher.
 The DSL is responsible for ensuring that all CP files are archived in accordance with the timescales referenced above.
-The DSL is responsible for ensuring that the appropriate timeframes for archiving and destroying child protection records referenced above are set on electronic systems accordingly for each pupil.
+The DSL is responsible for ensuring that the appropriate timeframes for archiving and destroying child protection records referenced above are set on electronic systems accordingly for each pupil. - 24.2 Safeguarding records which contain information about allegations of sexual abuse will be retained for the Independent Inquiry into Child Sexual Abuse (IICSA), for the term of the inquiry.

-19.4 Safe Destruction of the pupil record
+25 Safe Destruction of the pupil record

-19.5.1 Where records have been identified for destruction, they will be disposed of securely at the end of the academic year (or as soon as practical before that time).
+25.1 Where records have been identified for destruction, they will be disposed of securely at the end of the academic year (or as soon as practical before that time).
 Records which have been identified for destruction will be confidentially destroyed.
 This is because they will either contain personal or sensitive information, which is subject to the requirements of Data Protection legislation or they will contain information which is confidential to school or the Local Education Authority.
 Information will be shredded (or deleted as appropriate) prior to disposal or confidential disposal can be arranged through private contractors.
 For audit purposes the school will maintain a list of records which have been destroyed and who authorised their destruction.
 This can be kept securely in either paper or an electronic format.

-19.5 Safeguarding responsibilities for pupils in transition
+26 Safeguarding responsibilities for pupils in transition

-- 19.5.1 In the event that a pupil transitions full-time from a primary setting into a high school setting before the end of their academic school year 6, the high school must place a pupil on their admissions register on the first day that the pupil attends and submit a new starter form to the local authority admissions team.
+- 26.1 In the event that a pupil transitions full-time from a primary setting into a high school setting before the end of their academic school year 6, the high school must place a pupil on their admissions register on the first day that the pupil attends and submit a new starter form to the local authority admissions team.
 Once the pupil is registered at the new school, the previous school can remove the pupil from their register.
 All safeguarding responsibilities, including attendance management, for the pupil will transfer to the head teacher and/or the senior designated safeguarding lead of the secondary setting.
-All child protection files, and risk assessments will be transferred in keeping with the guidance outlined In section 18 of this policy Child Protection Records - 19.5.2 Where a vulnerable pupil transitions from a high school setting to a post-16 provision the school must complete the FE Safeguarding Information Sharing Form only (Appendix 11).
+All child protection files, and risk assessments will be transferred in keeping with the guidance outlined In section 18 of this policy Child Protection Records - 26.2 Where a vulnerable pupil transitions from a high school setting to a post-16 provision the school must complete the FE Safeguarding Information Sharing Form only (Appendix 11).
 All existing child protection records must be archived in keeping with the guidance outlined in section 18.3 of this policy -Archiving.